 |Mold lines the air vent register in a Laughlin Air Force Base home

 The issues first came to light via an investigation launched in 2018 by the Reuters news service, which has prompted Congressional investigations and law enforcement raids.
 A “bill of rights” for service members and their families living in privatized housing was incorporated into the major bill funding national defense earlier this year.
 The legislation omitted key protections ― like the right to view a home’s maintenance history and to withhold rent if the landlord has failed to make repairs ― and we are pressing for those to be added.

 Meanwhile, legal actions are mounting around the country.
 In fall 2019, a jury in southern California awarded a family $2 million in their suit against Lincoln Military Housing.(A judge, however, disagreed, saying the award was too high, and has ordered a new trial.)
 Lawsuits have been filed against Corvias Management-Army, for families at Fort Meade, Md., against The Michaels Organization for families at MacDill Air Force Base in Tampa, Fla., and against Hunt Southern Group for families at Keesler Air Force Base in Biloxi, Miss.

 Moriarty has successfully sued some of the largest companies in the world.
 In one notable example against Shell, he represented owners of some 17,000 homes damaged by defective plumbing systems.
-Moriarty and partners recovered $1 billion* ― a record ― for homeowners whose polybutylene pipes had failed.
+Moriarty and partners recovered a record settlement ― the net-to-client amount was $950 million ― for homeowners whose polybutylene pipes had failed.
 And they forced the companies to fix the pipes.
+(See footnote)

 Sickened Fort Hood Families Sue Private Housing Companies for Deplorable On-Post Living Conditions